timd/spa-d-api/README.md

 A `questionnaire item` is composed from:

 - `title`: `string` value that represents the title.
-- `previousQuestionId`: Optional `string` value that points to the `id` of an item in the `root` object.
-It is used for the back navigation.
-Omit this field if you want to mark a field from which the user can not change her mind (for example the first item in the questionnaire).
 - `nextQuestionId`: Optional `string` value that points to the `id` of an item in the `root` object.
 It is used for the questionnaire navigation.
 Omit this field in the last questionnair item.
 - `progress`: `string` value between `0%` and `100%`.
 It represents the progress the user has made in the questionnair.
 Last item in the questionnaire should always have it set to `100%`.